 Laos is a landlocked country belongs to the Indochinese peninsula of Southeast Asia.
 With the hilly and mountainous topography and dozens of rivers as tributaries of the great Mekong, Laos draws travellers looking for nature and adventure by plenty of excitement and impressive attractions.
 Nested in the curve of Mekong River, Vientiane is a city steeped in legend and history.
 This post will share the best time to visit Vientiane to help you have a good preparation during your Indochina tours Laos

-The capital of Laos is located in the northwest of Laos with a dry season and a wet season typical of Laos.
-The dry season is from December to the end in April next year.
+The capital of Laos is located in the northwest of Laos with a dry season and a wet season typical.
+The dry season is from October to the end in April next year.
 The rainy season here starts from May to late September.
 Time between November and February is the most comfortable, sunny days in here.

 Vientiane in the tropical wet season

 The wet season in Vientiane runs generally from around May to October (June to August are the wettest months).
 As many areas in Laos, the weather is characterized by a sharp downpour for a few hours a day, rather than all-day continuously downpours.
 Located on the banks of Mekong River, Vientiane is actually one of the areas that get a bit more rain.